dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >so, don't get it from untrusted file sources, or random multiplayer.

 >[!CAUTION]
->don't write texts directly in-game, because ADs may interrupt, force open other apps to close, and cancel all your texts.
+>don't write texts directly in-game, because ADs may interrupt, force open other apps to close AD, and cancel all your texts.
 >
 >instead, you should turn off internet connections, or copy-and-paste the text from clipboard.